-This is a new page created to give an insight into some of my works and the processes behind them in a little more detail than entries on my Blog page or the Galleries.
+In response to many enquiries about my working practice, I created this page to give an insight into some of my pieces and the processes behind them in a little more detail than the entries on my Blog page or the Galleries.
 Enjoy and feel free to ask me questions through the Contact page.

 The Georgics of Virgil